malfattti/garden/Nation-state, transnationalism, and language.md

 		- Language played an important role in the creation of nation-states
 			- the group of citizens inhabiting the boundaries of a state were supposed to speak a single language
 			- language was carrier of the culture
-			- However, the relationship between territory, ethnicity and language was often id
+			- However, the relationship between territory, ethnicity and language that function as the basis of the nation-state is a constructed and idealized one